 Types of Metatarsal Guards

-Some people who wore work boots complained that the external metatarsal guards were heavy, stiff, and tended to get caught in things in their surroundings, causing them to trip.
+Although metguards used to be external only, the people who wore work boots complained that the external metatarsal guards were heavy, stiff, and tended to get caught in things in their surroundings, causing them to trip.
 In addition, they found the external metatarsal guard unappealing.
 Consequently, the internal metatarsal guard was developed.

 The internal metatarsal guard covers more-or-less the same area as the external guard but goes beneath the laces of work boots.
 They can barely be noticed, if at all, so they have no impact on the way the boots look.